 Sisters and Associates Working for the Common Good

 The Congregational Justice and Peace Network held their annual meeting at Our Lady of Peace Retreat House in Beaverton, Oregon, July 3-7.
 Participants from Lesotho, Peru, Brazil, Quebec, Manitoba, and the U.S.-Ontario Province attended.
 Updates on the SNJM corporate stands against human trafficking and on water were presented.

 The Third Youth Justice Forum Inspires Students to Make a Difference

-Participants shared presentations on these topics as well as cultural activities.
-They did volunteer work with various social organizations and team building immersion activities.
+Participants shared their thoughts in group presentations on these issues, which will lay the groundwork for social justice projects back home.
+Participants also did volunteer work with various charitable organizations and enjoyed team building immersion activities.
 They took a pilgrimage to the founding home of the Congregation, the Marie-Rose Centre in nearby Longueuil, Quebec and a sight seeing trip via ferry to Old Town Montreal.